Amanda Jane Heavey

 Amanda Heavey applies the principles of interior design to 3D environments.

-She is inspired by how interior design principles influence the video games industry in their creation of digital worlds, how they guide the players around the spaces using these interior design fundamentals, at the same time how interior design can be influenced by these virtual environments created for video games.
+She is inspired by how interior design principles influence the video games industry in their creation of digital worlds, how they guide the players around the spaces using these interior design fundamentals, and how interior design can be influenced by these virtual environments created for video games.
 And how the film, television and visualisation industries apply both fields to create visually stunning environments that could not come to life realistically in any other way.

 Throughout her time at the Glasgow School of Art, Amanda has implemented a plethora of computer programs into her projects, many of which are industry standard for interior design or architectural visualisation and others, which are more suited to the games or film industries.

-Amanda will be following these interests and continuing her studies at the Glasgow School of Art next semester by undertaking the MSc Serious Games & VR course.
+Amanda will follow these interests and continue her studies at the Glasgow School of Art next semester by undertaking the MSc Serious Games & VR course.

 Project Introduction & Site Plans